 - Refer to the LDAA's formal response to the DoH Scoping Study Report (page 29) “Through application of the European guidelines, whereby two or three bands denote a positive (depending on which bands are shown), it would be evident that up to eight times more patients would have tested positive on the Westmead immunoblot.
 Drawing from the Westmead data, between 1994 and 2012, the LDAA calculated that this would represent between 300 and 690 patients who may have tested positive by applying the more relevant European guidelines.
 In a 2012 paper, Westmead acknowledges that over 900 samples might have been classified positive, but quote 71 (or 4% of total specimens) are reported as positive...”

-- Please also refer to the extract Lyme Borreliosis: a diagnostic controversy? in a presentation by David Dickeson at a symposium held to mark the retirement of Prof. Richard Russell entitled Medical Entomology in Australia: Past, Present and Future Concerns (subtitled) A Festschrift to Honour the Career of Prof. Richard C. Russell, held at Westmead Hospital, 29 June 2012 (Pages 18-19)
+- A reference was made to the extract Lyme Borreliosis: a diagnostic controversy? in a presentation by David Dickeson at a symposium held to mark the retirement of Prof. Richard Russell entitled Medical Entomology in Australia: Past, Present and Future Concerns (subtitled) A Festschrift to Honour the Career of Prof. Richard C. Russell, held at Westmead Hospital, 29 June 2012 (Pages 18-19), but has since been removed.

 - While acknowledging that Australia has a ‘small pond’ of experts in the area of bacterial research, the LDAA has echoed patients’ expressed concerns regarding the potential for conflicts of interest when senior members of the Westmead staff are cited as co-authors of the 1994 Russell and Doggett tick study.